ErwinWoz/skillworkout/readme.md

 # Project Title

-SkillWorkout - informative website presenting doffeerent types of exercises when access to a gym or a training facility is limited
+SkillWorkout - informative website presenting different types of exercises when access to a gym or a training facility is limited

 ## Getting Started

-Coming soon

 ### Prerequisites